MicrosoftDocs/quantum-docs/articles/learn-how-the-resource-estimator-works.md

 Before the end of the algorithm, the T factory can run eight times in a distillation round.
 For example, if the [Algorithmic logical estimation](#algorithmic-logical-estimation) step calculates 30 T states, and a T factory can run eight times during runtime of the algorithm, then you need four copies of the T factory distillation round running in parallel to distill the 30 T states needed.

 Since qubits are reused by different rounds, the number of physical qubits for one T factory is the maximum number of physical qubits used for one round.
 The runtime of the T factory is the sum of the runtimes in all rounds.

+For more information, see Appendix C of [Assessing requirements to scale to practical quantum advantage](https://arxiv.org/abs/2211.07629).

 ## Physical resource estimation